Mauricio-IRV/Computer-Security-CS338/bandit.md

-Note: As a heads up I'd like to forwarn that at times I switched from second to third person throughout this assignment.
+Note: As a heads up I'd like to forewarn that at times I switched from second to third person throughout this assignment.

 ## Bandit Level 0 -> 1